nikoletakuneva/Search-and-Games/README.md

 # Search-and-Games
-First coursework for Inf2D: Reasoning and Agents
+First coursework for Inf2D: Reasoning and Agents\n
-Language: Haskell
+Language: Haskell\n
-Implementation of search algorithms and the game Connect Four
+Implementation of search algorithms and the game Connect Four\n